 Krispy Kreme launched a vegan version of its original glazed doughnuts in the U.K. to celebrate “Veganuary.”
 These delicious sweet treats can be ordered by the dozen for nationwide delivery in the U.K. We’re looking forward to the day when U.S. locations do the same.
 In the meantime, you can get your vegan doughnut fix at plenty of other places.

 Pizza Hut proudly serves dairy-free cheese to its U.K. customers—probably after realizing that vegan food is just as important to British culture as high tea.
 But since more than 45 pizza chains offer vegan cheese in the U.S., it’s clearly pretty dang important here, too!
 The U.K. also gets everything from jackfruit to vegan pepperoni, chicken nuggets, cheesecake, and even vegan stuffed crust pizza.
-Meanwhile, Americans get jack.
-It’s not fair.
+Meanwhile, Pizza Hut in the U.S. has had successful tests of Beyond Meat Italian Sausage Crumbles and Beyond Meat Pepperoni but has yet to launch the offerings nationwide (or with vegan cheese).
 The Hut needs to get with the times and give us what we want: hot, cheesy vegan pizza delivered to our door by someone wearing a cool hat and a warm smile.

 Taco Bell is leaving the U.S. high and dry while it indulges other parts of the world with its innovative vegan options.
 The company is treating its fans in China to an item that it’s dubbed the OmniPork Crunchy Taco, which features vegan ground pork.
 Meanwhile, in parts of Europe, including Spain and Finland, the chain is serving up the Oatrageous Taco, filled with vegan meat made from oats and marinated beans.
 While we love Taco Bell’s vegan-friendly menu in the U.S., we’d love it even more if the company satisfied Americans’ cravings for tasty vegan meats.